JoshHarrington/starter-kit/README.md

 - Ensuring content remains in central column
 - Keep padding either side of content
 - Constraint top width of content
-- Stopping internal contain doesn't stretch past the width of it's parent
+- Stopping internal elements stretching past the width of the parent

 N.B.
 Must be used with box-sizing: border-box;